-Because of these alarming numbers, the USFA commissioned a research study a few years back to examine this issue and make recommendations on how to reduce the number of tanker/tender-related collisions.
-The final result was a report titled "Safe Operations of Fire Tankers," which can be downloaded free of charge here.
+Because of these alarming numbers, USFA commissioned a study to examine this issue and make recommendations on how to reduce the number of tanker/tender-related collisions.
+The final result was a report titled "Safe Operations of Fire Tankers," which can be downloaded here.

 The information contained in it is still relevant today.
 The USFA's 2008 Firefighter Fatalities Report released last month cited two deaths that involved a fire department tanker/tender.

 The Safe Operations of Fire Tankers report provides extensive, detailed information on the causes and prevention of fire department tanker/tender crashes.
 All of this information is summed up in 20 tips for safer tanker operations.

 1. Operate the tanker at a safe and reasonable speed

 Never drive the tanker faster than a speed at which it can be fully controlled.
 Never exceed the posted speed limit when driving under nonemergency response conditions.

 2. Take corners slower than posted speed limits

 The cautionary speed signs that accompany road signs indicating curves in the road should be considered the maximum speed for a tanker driving on these curves in any condition.
 In many cases, the suggested speed may be too high for tankers as they are developed for passenger cars on dry roads.
 It most cases, it will be necessary for the tanker to take the curve at a speed slower than what is posted.

 3. Spec anti-lock braking